 Arm TrustZone technology is used on billions of application processors to protect high-value code and data.
 Arm TrustZone technology offers an efficient, system-wide approach to security with hardware-enforced isolation built into the CPU.
 It provides the perfect starting point to establish a device root of trust based on PSA guidelines.

 This concept of secure (trusted) and non-secure (non-trusted) worlds extends beyond the processor to encompass memory, software, bus transactions, interrupts and peripherals within an SoC.

-TrustZone technology provides a foundation for system-wide security and the creation of a trusted platform.
-Any part of the system can be designed to be part of the Secure world, including debug, peripherals, interrupts and memory.
-By creating a security subsystem, assets can be protected from software attacks and common hardware attacks.
+TrustZone technology provides a foundation for system-wide security and the creation of a trusted SoC.
+Any part of the system can be designed as part of the secure world, including debug, peripherals, interrupts and memory.

-TrustZone technology within Cortex-A based application processors is commonly used to run trusted boot and a trusted OS to create a Trusted Execution Environment (TEE).
-Typical use cases include the protection of authentication mechanisms, cryptography, key material and Digital rights management (DRM).
-Applications that run in the secure world are called Trusted Apps.
+TrustZone technology within Cortex-A based application processors is commonly used to run trusted boot and trusted OS to create a Trusted Execution Environment (TEE).
+Typical use cases include the protection of authentication mechanisms, cryptography, mobile device management, payment, key material, and digital rights management (DRM).

 Trusted Execution Environment

 GlobalPlatform is a standard-defining organization that provides software APIs, compliance, and certification schemes for the Trusted Execution Environment (TEE) for TrustZone with Cortex-A processors.
 The Device Committee creates trusted chip technology for ensuring confidentiality and integrity to trusted code and data.

 A reference implementation of low-level secure world software known as Trusted Firmware is available as open source on GitHub and includes trusted boot and secure runtime for switching between the non-secure and secure worlds.